cindyxio/112tp/readme.txt

 ## How to Run
 This game was created in Python 3.8.5.
-To run the game, first download all of the files and make sure that all of the files are in the same folder.
+To run the game, first download all of the files aside from those in the folder tpcheck and make sure that all of the files are in the same folder.
 The files that should be present besides the main fantasy_monopoly.py are piece.py, property.py, words.py, and cmu_112_graphics_monopoly.py.
 Then, open fantasy_monopoly.py and press command+b on a Mac to run it if you are using VSCode.
 If you are using a different editor or IDE, run the file how it is normally done.
 The game should start immediately.

 ## Additional Information